 Business Combinations (Topic 805): Clarifying the Definition of a Business.
-In January 2017, the FASB issued SU 2017-01, Business Combinations (Topic 805): Clarifying the Definition of a Business, which clarifies the definition of a business with the objective of adding guidance to assist entities with evaluating whether transactions should be accounted for as acquisitions or disposals of assets or businesses.
+In January 2017, the FASB issued ASU 2017-01, Business Combinations (Topic 805): Clarifying the Definition of a Business, which clarifies the definition of a business with the objective of adding guidance to assist entities with evaluating whether transactions should be accounted for as acquisitions or disposals of assets or businesses.
 The standard is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
 Early adoption is permitted.
 The standard should be applied prospectively on or after the effective date.
-We will evaluate the impact of adopting this standard prospectively upon any transactions of acquisitions or disposals of assets or businesses.
+We are currently evaluating the impact of adopting this standard prospectively upon any transactions of acquisitions or disposals of assets or businesses and do not expect this standard to have a material impact on our consolidated financial statements.